SlithyMatt/x16-xci/README.md

 If you want to explore the video tutorial, check out the [tutorial guide](TUTORIAL.md).

+For development, the recommended IDE is [Atom](https://atom.io) with the [language-xci](https://atom.io/packages/language-xci) package installed.

 Finally, if you want to read a complete, in-depth look at how the example game was created, see the [configuration walkthrough appendix to this document](example/APPENDIX.md).